justin-roche/serenade-mode/README.md

 ### serenade-helm-completion-frontend

 Sets the completion frontend to be used.
-The default value is 'helm.
 If nil, completion support is disabled.
+If 'helm, uses helm for completion.

 ### serenade-helm-M-x

 If true, serenade-mode advices helm-M-x so that speech patterns appear beside the keybinding for M-x commands.
+Default value is nil.

 ### serenade-snippet-engine